coq/coq/doc/sphinx/using/tools/coqdoc.rst

 ~~~~~~~~~~

 Documentation is inserted into Rocq files as *special comments*.
 Thus
-your files will compile as usual, whether you use coqdoc or not. coqdoc
+your files will compile as usual, whether you use `rocq doc` or not. `rocq doc`
 presupposes that the given Rocq files are well-formed (at least
 lexically).
 Documentation starts with ``(**``, followed by a space, and
 ends with ``*)``.
 The documentation format is inspired by Todd
 A. Coram’s *Almost Free Text (AFT)* tool: it is mainly ``ASCII`` text with
-some syntax-light controls, described below. coqdoc is robust: it
+some syntax-light controls, described below. `rocq doc` is robust: it
 shouldn’t fail, whatever the input is.
 But remember: “garbage in,
 garbage out”.